top of page

 Despite a successful acting career Neil has also maintained a career as a writer in recent years: his screenplay “Caught in the Act” (with S. Speirs) for Carnaby International starring Maureen Lipman and Freddie Jones, directed by BAFTA award winning Matt Lipsey was released in 2008 after premiering at BAFTA and going on to the Berlin Film Festival.
 He co-wrote and directed “A Kiss from Grandma” with J. Sate starring Andrew Dunn which was selected for Cinecentre (Brighton Film Festival) and his co-written play “M. Prudhomme” premiered at Komedia in Brighton in which he starred with Sally Phillips.
 His play “The Pearl” had rehearsed readings with Production Exchange and York Theatre Royal.
 A film version of this is in development with Cabana Films, supported by the South Australian Film Commission in Adelaide, Australia.
 He has also written for Juniper Films .
 Recently he acted in BAFTA award-winner Nina Gantz's animation/live action film "Wander To Wonder" which is currently making a splash at many international festivals.

-As an actor Neil has appeared in over 150 theatre productions over the past thirty odd years.
+As an actor Neil has appeared in over 200 productions over the past thirty odd years.
 Highlights have included: “The Crucible”, Old Vic (directed by Yael Farber); “Peer Gynt”, National (directed by Declan Donnellan), “Gulliver’s Travels”, National, “The Ubu Plays” National Theatre (as Ubu - directed by Ed Kemp and Toby Jones) “The Happiest Days of your Life” (Royal Exchange, Manchester) “Animal Farm”, Peter Hall Company; “The Cryptogram” , New Ambassadors, London (with Eddie Izzard and Lindsay Duncan); “The Mousetrap” (as Paravicini), St. Martin’s Theatre, London; “Fiddler on the Roof”, No. 1 Tour (Music & Lyrics with Paul Michael Glaser, directed by Craig Revel Horwood); “Animal Farm”, Peter Hall Company; “The Secret Diary of Adrian Mole Aged 13 ¾”, Curve, Leicester; “The Three Birds”, Gate Theatre and many others as diverse as dreamthinkspeak and New Vic, Stoke.

 Neil is also a bassoonist and is often in demand as an Actor/Musician (most recently Fiddler on the Roof with Music and Lyrics) as well as playing in various ensembles and orchestras throughout the years.
 He has just completed the book and lyrics of a Musical about the Marx Brothers, “Jumping Butterballs.”